tituschewxj/tp/docs/DeveloperGuide.md

 <box type="info" light>

 <span class="semi-bold">1.
-Prerequisites:</span> An existing student in TAPro with NUSNet ID E0123457.
+Prerequisites:</span> An existing student in TAPro with NUSNet ID E0123457 shown as index
+2 in TAPro's displayed person list.

 You may run
 the above last `addstu` command to add a student with NUSNet ID E0123457 if it does not exist.